NYSTLA badge

 New York State No-Fault Law

-At the Law Office of Mark A. Siesel in White Plains, New York, we have over 26 years of experience, knowledge and dedication in assisting in our clients to obtain the maximum possible benefits under the No-Fault law, which is often confusing and has many deadlines which must be followed to ensure eligibility for benefits.
+At The Law Office of Mark A. Siesel in White Plains, New York, we have over 26 years of experience, knowledge and dedication in assisting in our clients to obtain the maximum possible benefits under the No-Fault law, which is often confusing and has many deadlines which must be followed to ensure eligibility for benefits.
 For example, after an accident, the injured driver, passenger, pedestrian or bicyclist must submit a form (known as an NF-2) to the No-Fault insurance company within 30 days of the accident, or run the risk of being ineligible for no-fault benefits!
-This is a bigger issue when the injured person is a pedestrian and likely does not the owner of the car that caused the injuries, with the possibility that due to his or her injuries, he or she was not able to obtain the no-fault insurance information to follow up for the forms.
+This is a bigger issue when the injured person is a pedestrian and likely does not know the owner of the car that caused the injuries.
+It is possible that due to his or her injuries, the pedestrian or cyclist was not able to obtain the no-fault insurance information to follow up for the forms.

 Under the No-Fault law, drivers, passengers, pedestrians and bicyclists are eligible for up to $50,000 in “basic economic loss” for medical and hospital bills, lost earnings, and incidental expenses.
 Frequently, there will be an additional $25,000 in benefits (if purchased by the owner of the vehicle) for what is known as “optional basic economic loss”.
 Further, some people obtain full no-fault protection by purchasing a rider that allows for an additional $100,000 in PIP (personal injury protection) known as “APIP” or “additional personal injury protection.”